 Inlets and Waterways for Drum

 Pay close attention to any waterway that leads inland off the surf as well.
 These calmer waters often host good numbers of “puppy” drum and other species that can be caught year-round.
 Some days redfish fishing is better in inlets than on the beach.
 In these waterways, look for structure such as docks, bridges, and rock walls.
 These structures can host aquatic plant life and offer protection to various smaller fish.
 Areas with a lot of pilings or rocks attract a lot of crabs as well.
 Pay attention to the boat markers.
 Most markers will be channel markers for the boat traffic, but other markers identify underwater structure like sand bars and oyster beds.
 When the tide is moving and the current is flowing through these areas, fish around the bars, oyster beds, and in the channels.
+This is often the best time for surf fishermen.

 Redfish Fishing in the Surf